Jane the Virgin

 Every week the show’s handful of core characters move around a small checkerboard of sets while paying continuous homage to the genre: eavesdropping here, changing partners there.
 Yet after watching more than 20 episodes over four seasons, I continue to find it both funny and fresh.

 Unfortunately, the show’s “live” audience — the viewers who pay the bills by watching Jane and commercial breaks in real time — has dwindled to the point where it is unsustainable, even by the paltry standards of the CW.
 Despite a big midseason hosanna from The New Yorker’s Emily Nussbaum last spring, one-quarter of Jane’s season three audience simply vanished.
 Of the 1.2 million viewers for the season four finale, more than half DVR’d it.
-The show’s abbreviated fifth season, which began March 27, will be its last.
+As it bravely marched to its series finale, its 100th episode, the audience just kept slipping away.

 Their plan for Jane is seemingly derailed, however, when an ob-gyn accidentally inseminates her at the clinic.
 At about the same time, Xo spots the father of her child on TV — Rogelio de la Vega (Jaime Camil), who has become a popular telenovela star.
 With the birth of baby Mateo and Rogelio suddenly back in their lives, the Villanueva family expands by not one but two.